 10. Honey Roasted Peanuts

-Peanuts are loved worldwide, except by those who are allergic of course.
-This snack involves peanuts which are roasted in a honey syrup mixture to give it a sweet and toasty flavor.
+Peanuts are a beloved snack worldwide, except for those who have allergies, of course.
+This amazingly flavorful treat involves roasting peanuts in a mixture of honey and syrup, creating a sweet and toasty flavor.

-They are usually served in paper bags and some street vendors roast them fresh, right in front of your eyes.
-This ensures you get them hot for the best experience.
+They are typically served in paper bags, and some street vendors roast them fresh right in front of your eyes.
+This ensures that you receive them hot, providing the best experience.

 12. Coconut Buns

 Coconut buns are the perfect mid-afternoon snack when it’s too early for dinner but you want something to keep you going till then.